novneetnov/overtime-app/README.md

 * Email Summary to admin Users(aka managers) for approval
 * Needs to be documented if employee did not do overtime.
 * Create Audit Log for text message.
+* Need to update audit log end date when confirmed by the Employee.
+* Need to update audit log status when an overtime time has been rejected.

 ## Gems we will use:
 * Bootstrap: Basic UI design